-Bullying is never acceptable, and can be highly dangerous.
+Bullying is never acceptable and can be highly dangerous.
 Children who are being bullied should tell their parents or a teacher.
 Parents should talk to teachers and administrators.
-Friends, neighbors, relatives and the community as a whole must get behind the effort in South Africa, to stop incidents of bullying.
+Friends, neighbours, relatives, and the community must get behind the effort in South Africa to stop bullying incidents.

-By understanding and being able to recognize this hurtful behaviour, we can more easily take steps to stop it.
+By understanding and recognising this hurtful behaviour, we can more easily take steps to stop it.

 Anonymous Quote on the internet:

 ”Someone who hates you normally hates you for one of three reasons.
 They either see you as a threat.
 They hate themselves.
 Or they want to be you.”